metalcarratt/ministry/ls/Acts/msg12.md

 with others to fulfill a common goal or purpose. what goal or purpose do we join with others to pursue? this is the fellowship of the apostles, which is the joint fellowship with the Triune God, to carry out God's purpose on earth.

+the fellowship of the apostles is only one. all genuine believers are included in this fellowship, regardless of where they were saved and baptised, or what nationality they are. if a group limits their fellowship to only those baptised by them, or only people of a certain nationality or race, that is another fellowship, not the fellowship of the apostles.